werf/werf/docs/pages/reference/registry/authorization.md

 Standard docker login command, for example, can be used to prepare [docker config](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files).

-Once the docker config has been created its path should be specified in the environment variable `DAPP_DOCKER_CONFIG` for all dapp commands.
+Once the docker config has been created its path should be specified in the environment variable `WERF_DOCKER_CONFIG` for all dapp commands.
 The variable value is the same as `docker --config` standard option value.

 ### Login by dapp